hhvm/user-documentation/guides/hack/24-XHP/01-introduction.md

 @@ introduction-examples/a_post.php @@

-A little CSS is needed so the `<form>` doesn't create a block element:
+A little CSS is needed so that the `<form>` doesn't create a block element:

 ```
 form.postLink {